jxcg/horse-simulator/README.md

 A dedicated UI component allows users to view detailed statistics and attributes of each horse's most recent race.
 This includes information such as horse name, confidence rating, horse coat, and their boots.

 ## 4. Interactive Track Design
-Players can customize the length of the race track and the number of lanes, providing an interactive and dynamic racing experience.
+Players can customise the length of the race track and the number of lanes, providing an interactive and dynamic racing experience.

 ## 5. Custom Horses
-The game allows users to create and customize their own horses, choosing attributes such as their symbol, name, confidence rating, coat, and boots.
+The game allows users to create and customise their own horses, choosing attributes such as their symbol, name, confidence rating, coat, and boots.

 ## 6. Betting System
-A comprehensive betting system is integrated into the game, allowing players to place bets on their favorite horses and compete for virtual currency.
+A comprehensive betting system is integrated into the game, allowing players to place bets on their favorite horses and compete for coins (virtual currency).

-## 7. More Features Coming
+## 7. Interactive UI
+An intuitive, responsive UI makes the horse-simulator even more fun!